rentry/rentry.github.io/_events/farmhouse-film-15.md

 <br><em>email or text Ryan if you need directions.</em>

 ## About the film

+> "The untold story of his final revolution"

 > "Far from a conventional biopic, Steven Soderbergh’s film about Che Guevara is a fascinating exploration of the revolutionary as icon.
 Daring in its refusal to make the socialist leader into an easy martyr or hero, <cite>Che</cite> paints a vivid, naturalistic portrait of the man himself (Benicio Del Toro, in a stunning, Cannes-award-winning performance), from his overthrow of the Batista dictatorship to his 1964 United Nations trip to the end of his short life.
 Composed of two parts, the first a kaleidoscopic view of the Cuban Revolution and the second an all-action dramatization of Che’s failed campaign in Bolivia, Che is Soderbergh's most epic vision." —The Criterion Collection